Google finally updates Android distribution dashboard, Pie passes 10%

 Google says Android Pie hitting 10% faster than its predecessors indicates that Project Treble is working.
 That might be true, but not necessarily.
 It’s also possible that proportionally more users bought new Android Pie devices than Android Nougat and Android Oreo devices in past years.
 Or, more older device owners (not Android Oreo with Project Treble) upgraded to Android Pie than did to Android Nougat and Android Oreo in past years.
 We simply don’t know what got more Android users on the last version sooner until Google tells us.

-In addition to finally fixing the distribution dashboard, Google says it wants to provide more data going forward.
-The company has not figured out what form that data will take.
+In addition to finally fixing the distribution dashboard, and saying updates will be at a less frequent interval, Google did say it wants to provide more context.
+The company has not figured out what form that context will take.